JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 ### But it's so far away from town!

 Sure, it's a good 15 minute walk to the center of the town, but if you're booking yourself a ski holiday, you're probably physically fit enough that a 15 minute walk doesn't scare you.
-There are also plenty of food options nearer than the centre of town, so you won't have to walk into town if you don't want to.
+There are also plenty of food options closer than the centre of town, so you won't have to walk into town if you don't want to.

 Additionally, the ski resort area can be accessed from multiple locations.
 If you're staying in town, you'll have fairly easy access to the Hikage or Nagasaka area gondolas.
-You'll probably have to walk a short distance up a steep hill before you get to these.
+You'll probably have to walk up a steep hill, but it's not far.
 These feel like the "main" ski areas with the most popular gondolas, big green slopes for learning, and the main ski resort building for ski lessons.

 If you stay on the south side of town (where Berg Marukaneya is), you have access to the Karasawa slope and its lift.
 You can take that, and then do a nice traverse to the main area!
 The walk from Berg Marukaneya to the lift was significantly shorter than the trip from most hotels in town to the main area.